Disaster Manual: Section 9 - Insurance Issues

-Q. 9-24 Does a homeowner’s insurance policy provide additional living expense coverage?
+Q. 9-24 -- Does a homeowner’s insurance policy provide Additional Living Expenses (ALE) coverage?

 Q. 9-25 -- My home was not flooded by rising water; however, the sewer line backed up and caused damage in my home.
 Is this covered under my homeowner’s policy?

 Most insurance policies require an endorsement adding coverage for sewer, sump, overflow, or back-up.
 While it depends on the terms of your specific policy, policies commonly exclude water or sewage from outside the residence premises plumbing system that enters through sewers or drains.
-Review your policy and contact your insurance company or agent regarding coverage before a loss occurs to address this coverage is a great idea.
+Reviewing your policy and contact your insurance company or agent regarding coverage before a loss occurs to address this coverage is a great idea.

 Q. 9-26 -- My house was flooded, and I placed my furniture and household items in the front yard to dry out, but they were stolen.
 Will my homeowner’s policy cover this loss?